motoridersd/att-opnsense-ipv6/README.md

 		* Set the `Router Mode` to `Managed`
 	* Click the `Save` button

 > **Note:** After applying these settings, it may take several minutes for IPv6 addresses to start populating approprately.

+#### If you are using SLAAC for Google compatibility, but want to assign your own IPv6 DNS server (ie for PiHole or AdGuard Home)

+1. Keep DHCPv6 disabled for the LAN interface
+2. Navigate to `Services -> Router Advertisements`
+3. Click on each LAN interface
+4. Set `Router Advertisements` to Unmanaged
+5. Add your DNS Server IPv6 address
+6. Click `Save`

+> **Note:** Your DNS server can be configured as static using the prefix that belongs to the LAN interface it is connected to.
+Others have said you can also use the local-link fe80 address which should never change.
+I assigned a static IP

 If all has gone well, IPv6 should now be working.